Illinois Debt Relief Programs in 2025

 Pros

-• Balance transfer cards help you catch up on payments without the stress of compounding interest fees.
+• 0% balance transfer cards help catch up on payments without the stress of compounding interest fees

-You could pay an origination fee to open a consolidation loan.
+You may be required to pay an origination fee to open a consolidation loan.
 It’s also important to calculate your total interest payments to determine how much you’ll owe over the course of the loan.

 For balance transfer cards, you may pay a transfer fee to move balances to the new account.